ArnavGohil/Data-Modeling-with-Postgres/README.md

 ## Data Modeling with Postgres

 ### PROJECT SUMMARY
-In this project, User activity data for a music streaming app called Sparkify was modelled.A relational database and ETL pipeline was designed to optimize queries for understanding what songs users are listening to.
+In this project, User activity data for a music streaming app was modelled.
+A relational database and ETL pipeline was designed to optimize queries for understanding what songs users are listening to.
 In PostgreSQL, Fact and Dimension tables were created, and data was inserted into the new tables.

 ### PROJECT SCHEMA
 Star Schema was used for the development of the database.